JakeC007/JakeC007.github.io/CCS.md

 ---
 layout: page
-title: Culture Computation and Society Reading Group
+title: Culture, Computation, and Society Reading Group
 cover-img: /assets/img/bookshelf.jpeg
 ---

+## What is the Culture, Computation, and Society Reading Group?

+Good question.